dotnet-foundation/wg-marketing/goals.md

 - Define [marketing activity proposal process](proposals.md) for our members to secure funds and drive initiatives *(in progress)*
 - Drive membership through our partner members (co-marketing, PR, etc.) *(always on)*
 - Prioritize sponsorships and define application process for events *(stalled)*
-- Partner with Outreach committee to reach more diversity *(in progress)*
+- Partner with Outreach committee to reach more diversity